Municipality

 Well Description

-- The SAM municipal well system and wellhead protection areas are in the Ausable Bayfield Source Protection Area.
+- The wells and wellhead protection areas are in Ausable Bayfield Source Protection Area.

 Where Does the Water Come From?